google-deepmind/dm-haiku/examples/imagenet/README.md

 configured ResNet50 training script that reliably achieves 76.2-76.4% top-1 at batch size 1024.

+NOTE: The experiments below were run on Google's internal infrastructure.
+You may want to carefully tune the data pipeline (e.g. the private threadpool size) when running large scale training on different platforms (e.g. Google Cloud).

 Batch size | Configuration               | Train Time | Top-1
 ---------- | --------------------------- | ---------- | -----
 256        | 8 NVidia V100 (16GB) GPUs   | 1016m      | 76.7%